 ― Ralph Waldo Emerson

 Sharing the far end of a table with other classmates, Wayno's comments on our peers echoed my own thoughts!
 He soon became the unindicted co-conspirator in many of the shenanigans that followed.
-Upon refining my forgery skills in drafting class, I knocked on the door of Wayno's biology class and got him excused on false pretenses.
+Upon refining my forgery skills in drafting, I knocked on the door of Wayno's biology class and got him excused under false pretenses.
 Repeatedly.
 Like, dozens and dozens of times.
-Hot lunch tickets were also available, along with State of Nevada drivers licenses to facilitate our underage drinking.
-When the entire starting lineup missed Monday practice due to our Sunday night shindig, Coach Harry was not pleased.
+Hot lunch tickets were also available, along with State of Nevada driver's licenses to facilitate our underage drinking.
+When the entire starting lineup missed Monday's practice due to our Sunday night shindig, Coach Harry was not pleased.

 The name stuck, and the logo I sketched up in my geometry notebook met with unanimous approval.
-My pal Nik's dad was a screen printer, and when I shared the gag he graciously shared how his whole business ran.
-Charging only for his set-up costs, he gave me a full-color proof and 30-day terms so I could drum up sales.
+Nik's dad was a screen printer, and when I shared the gag, he graciously shared how his whole business ran.
+Charging `set-up costs only, he gave me a full-color proof and terms permitting me to drum up sales.

-Folks love to be in on an inside joke.
-Harry's Yahoos t-shirts sold out, worn to school and games with pride.
-T-shirts inspired our antics at games, and our cult of personality grew.
+Folks love to be on the inside of an inside joke.
+Harry's Yahoos t-shirts quickly sold out and were worn to school and games with pride.
+Branding inspired our antics at games, and our cult of personality grew.
 The Ironwood Red Devil cheerleaders created Yahoo cheers, and our rowdy behavior was often noted on local radio broadcasts.

-But success can have costs beyond wholesale.
-The Assistant Principal, a golden gloves phenom back in his day, once pulled me out of an assembly by my hair and escorted me down the back stairs by pushing me down three flights.
+Success can have costs beyond wholesale.
+The Assistant Principal, a golden gloves phenom back in his day, once literally pulled me out of an assembly by my hair.
+He then escorted me to the office via the back stairs.
+Pushing me down the steps, landing after landing, for three flights.
 Reporting for detention (again), the Principal snapped and referred to me as a "Fundamental Fuck-Up" in front of the office staff.
 Granted, I was a frequent flyer, but this made it personal.
-Treatment like this justified my low-fidelity life of crime for a few years.
+Treatment like this fueled my low-fidelity life of crime for a few years.

-The transistor radio hidden inside my textbook played polkas or country or Tradio during the day.
-At night, 50,000-watt blowtorches on AM back in Chicago kept me connected to the music I wanted to hear.
-Ads for Mr. Norms or the US 30 drag strip made me homesick, and shortwave introduced me to the global villiage.
-In so many ways since the Lombardi era, radio has saved my life!
+The transistor radio hidden inside my hollowed-out textbook played polkas, country, or Tradio during the day.
+At night, 50,000-watt blowtorches on AM back in Chicago kept me up on to new music, and ads for Mr. Norms and/or the US 30 drag strip made me homesick.
+Shortwave introduced me to the global village.
+Radio has saved my life many times since the Lombardi era.

-In January 1977, The Ramones' prophetic second album Leave Home came out.
-Two weeks after graduation, I did, heading back to Chicago with a high school diploma, a particular set of skills and a decade of sales experience.
+In January 1977, The Ramones' prophetic second album, Leave Home, was released.
+Two weeks after graduation, I headed back to Chicago with a high school diploma, a particular set of skills, and a decade of sales experience.
 Gabba Gabba Hey!

 Computer classes at DeVry looked like the best ticket back to Chicago.
 Departing from Ironwood, the Duster rolled under a railroad bridge graffitied with the word "Yahoos!"
 Thanks to Krylon, it remained there for years.
 Some of my finest work.